What is Child Observation?

 This article will briefly discuss the purpose of child observation and provide some examples of child observation methods.
 We’ll also recommend some helpful tools that educators in daycares or preschools can use for their daily child observation reports that parents are only too happy to see when they pick up their children.

 The intention should be clear before you begin with child observation: is it to come up with an action plan with the parents to help improve their child’s behavior?
 Is it to document a child’s milestone or learning progress?
 Do you want the parents to see their child’s new skill as demonstrated in the creation of an artwork?
 Is it to closely track a child’s language development?

 When you begin with the end in mind, you can better prepare for the child observation and choose the most helpful observation method/s.

-Documentation of the child observation should be based on what was actually seen and heard and should be as detailed as possible.
-Here are some examples of child observation methods to help you document and meet your purpose for observing the child:
+Documentation of child observation should be based on what was actually seen and heard and should be as detailed as possible.
+Here are some examples of child observation methods to help you document and meet the purpose for observing the child:

-Jottings – literally jotting down brief sentences detailing important events, behaviors, or conversations.
-This can be done together with other observation methods in childcare: Work Samples
+- Jottings – literally jotting down brief sentences detailing important events, behaviors, or conversations.
+This can be done together with other observation methods in childcare: Work Samples and Photographs.

 - Work Samples – these are the child’s paintings, clay figures, drawings, cutouts, writings, and other creations.
 Educators can provide descriptions based on jotted down notes narrating what the child may have said or done surrounding these work samples.

 - Photographs – parents love seeing pictures of their children so how best to describe what’s going on while they’re away than with images of their child in action.
 Add annotations on photographs to give a description about what was taking place when the image was taken.

 When documenting child observations be careful to note what you actually observe, what you see and hear exactly.
 Be objective and always be factual.
 The information gathered during child observation should serve the intended purpose you have set from the beginning and can help with the needs of early childhood development.